 Tandem Skydiving in Chattanooga, TN

-What's a better way to conquer one's fear of heights than to go tandem skydiving?
+What’s a better way to conquer one’s fear of heights than to go tandem skydiving?
 I made that commitment a few summers ago and it was an exhilarating feat!
 I purchased a Groupon for a tandem skydiving experience at the Chattanooga Skydiving Company in Chattanooga, Tennessee.
 The deal even included a video.
-Tandem skydiving is done with… Continue reading Tandem Skydiving in Chattanooga, TN
+Tandem skydiving is done with the student being attached to an instructor.
+The 18,000 ft skydiving experience was scenic.
+The Chattanooga Skydiving Company is located near the serene Sequatchie Valley...

 Movie Critique: The Notebook